 For organizations looking to capture new market opportunities, teams can embrace microservices for continuously releasing individual components in their application, rather than having to release the entire application as a whole.
 Microservice architectures enable you to focus on how a particular service is deployed, helping you scale individual components of your application without affecting the application as a whole.

-Users can create automated tests for a variety of common microservices protocols (HTTP(S), REST, RabbitMQ, MQTT, Kafka, WebSocket) and message formats (JSON, XML, protocol buffers) using standard tooling in Parasoft SOAtest.
+Users can create automated tests for a variety of common microservices protocols (HTTP(S), REST, RabbitMQ, gRPC, GraphQL, Kafka, WebSocket) and message formats (JSON, XML, protocol buffers) using standard tooling in Parasoft SOAtest.
 SOAtest automatically understands which services to execute because it can consume the service contract and understand the endpoints and various payload structures.
 These test scenarios can then be efficiently leveraged within SOAtest’s load testing module, for load and performance testing.

 To data-drive requests, SOAtest creates your test case and can leverage a wide variety of data sources (internal or external) to drive the data and validate the responses, simplifying the process of testing a wide variety of data inputs into your microservices.

 In a reactive microservices architecture, it’s important to be able to push events to specific queues and validate that the microservices pick it up, operate on it appropriately, and push it to the correct queue or topic.
 Using Parasoft SOAtest, you can push specific messages onto the queues, using microservice-specific protocols and message formats.

 SOAtest can also act as a consumer, waiting and listening to specific event streams, pulling off the messages, and validating their contents.
 Responses from a reactive microservice can be listened for and validated within the same test scenario.
 By doing so, SOAtest provides the critical isolation that’s required for microservice testing.